Last Updated October 4, 2023

 The certified refurbished Vitamix machines (aka certified reconditioned) are usually the best Vitamix deal.
 Vitamix guarantees them to work as well as new machines, and, aside from the print on the box, they are generally indistinguishable from new.
-They come with a 5-year warranty (except the Explorian E320, which comes with 3 years), backed by Vitamix’s generous customer service.
+They come with a 3 or 5-year warranty (depending on model), backed by Vitamix’s generous customer service.
 You can save $80–$230 or ~20–40%.

 Confused about which model to get?
 See my Vitamix comparison page for help deciding.